CurtisDai/DAPro/Suzuki_Kasami_Alg/README.md

 [Illustration]

-Queue can be updated whenever receive message, don't have to frequently invoke csEnter function
+1.Queue can be updated whenever receive message, don't have to frequently invoke csEnter function

-The testing program is written as invoking-by-user mode.
+2.The testing program is written as invoking-by-user mode.
 That means, the token csEnter function is invoked only when user need to (by pressing "Enter")

-Algorithm is partially combined with master program, but little modification have been made to it.
+3.Algorithm is partially combined with master program, but little modification have been made to it.